 Stripe Connect for Marketplace Payments Explained: Account Types, Onboarding, and Pricing (2026 Guide)

 Stripe Connect powers marketplace payments by enabling platforms to manage transactions between buyers and sellers.
-It offers three account types--Standard, Express, and Custom--that differ in seller control, onboarding speed, and integration depth.
+With the Accounts v2 API, a connected account is built from configurable roles, Merchant, Customer, and Recipient, instead of the older fixed account types.
 Core features include global payouts in 50+ countries, support for 135+ currencies and 40+ payment methods, automated tax handling, and gross earnings tracking with 1099s for US sellers, as detailed in Stripe Connect documentation.
 Transaction fees stand at 2.9% + 30¢ per successful charge, plus a 0.25% payout fee capped at $25 (2025 figures used as proxy for 2026, with regional variations).

 For marketplace owners and developers building on greenmoov.app, Stripe Connect simplifies seller payments while handling compliance.
-This guide covers account types, onboarding workflows, features, pricing, and selection advice to implement without regulatory hurdles.
+This guide covers account configurations, onboarding workflows, features, pricing, and selection advice to implement without regulatory hurdles.

-Stripe Connect Account Types: Standard, Express, and Custom
+Stripe Connect Account Configurations: Merchant, Customer, and Recipient

 Onboarding Sellers with Stripe Connect: Traditional vs. Deferred Flows